pythonnoob9903/MA-project/documentation.md

 4. getting drone to spin(not to fly because motors are wrongly configured)
 5. getting drone to fly, really wobbly
 6. drone flies without wobblying
+7. writing at software considerations, Fc, ESC and Problems

 ## Week 7.10-13-10